The state of Texas requires the below specific disclosures to ensure you are well informed about the requirements and workforce needs.

 (888) 863-5880 toll free

 At Teachworthy, we want to guide you to securing your first teaching position.
-Our Teachworthy team will evaluate your transcripts and recommend areas of certification for you to consider.
+Our Teachworthy team will evaluate your official transcripts and recommend areas of certification for you to consider.
 There are several certification areas where teaching positions are limited, therefore, would be hard to secure a teaching position.
 The US Department of education declares teacher shortage areas for the state of Texas.
 These areas are typically in high need teaching areas across the state and could qualify you for college loan forgiveness.

 The Texas Education Agency (TEA) requires all programs to provide information to consumers on state accountability measures.
 Click on this link to review our information:

 Within the Teachworthy course curriculum, educators will demonstrate the ability to integrate technology effectively into curricula and instruction including activities that are consistent with the principles of universal design for learning: